Cold Room Temperature Monitoring for Food Stores

 Remote Temperature and Humidity Monitoring for Freezers and Coolers

-The SensMax SensGuard remote temperature and humidity monitoring system provides full visibility and control of storage conditions in freezers, coolers, cold rooms and warm displays.
-Stable temperature ensures food quality, reduces spoilage and helps maintain compliance with HACCP and local food safety regulations.
-The system works in real time and immediately alerts responsible staff when temperature values go outside the allowed range.
+The SensMax SensGuard remote temperature and humidity monitoring system provides continuous control of storage conditions in freezers, coolers, cold rooms and warm displays.
+Stable temperature helps protect food quality, reduce spoilage and support HACCP temperature monitoring and local food safety requirements.
+The system sends instant alerts when temperature values go outside the allowed range.

-• Supermarkets and hypermarkets – monitoring all freezers, coolers, upright fridges and open showcases in fresh food departments.
+• Supermarkets and hypermarkets — monitoring freezers, coolers, upright fridges and open showcases

-• Butcher, fish and deli counters – continuous monitoring of temperature-sensitive products in service counters and back-room fridges.
+• Butcher, fish and deli counters — monitoring service counters and back-room refrigeration

-• Back-of-store cold rooms and storage areas – controlling temperature in places not visible to customers.
+• Back-of-store cold rooms — controlling temperature in storage zones not visible to customers

-• Bakery and warm displays – monitoring elevated temperatures where stable conditions are also important.
+• Bakery and warm displays — monitoring elevated temperatures where stability is also important

-Installation examples of wireless temperature and humidity sensors in freezers, coolers and cold rooms.
+Typical installation points for wireless sensors in freezers, coolers and cold rooms.

 How the SensGuard system works

-SensGuard online temperature and humidity monitoring system architecture for food retail.
+SensGuard online monitoring architecture for food retail refrigeration.

 The SensGuard solution consists of three main components:

-• Wireless temperature and humidity sensors that read values inside each freezer or cooler every 5 minutes.
+• Wireless temperature and humidity sensors installed in each freezer, cooler or cold room

-• SensMax TCP LR X2 data gateway that collects readings from nearby sensors and sends them to the cloud.
+• SensMax TCP LR X2 gateway that collects sensor readings and sends them to the cloud

-• SensGuard cloud software that visualises data, shows alarms and generates reports.
+• SensGuard cloud software that displays readings, alarms and reporting history

-Wireless monitoring sensors are battery-powered devices that can work for up to 5 years.
-The data gateway collects information from up to 250 wireless monitoring sensors within a range of up to 150 m and has a short-term backup memory that prevents data loss in case of Internet connectivity failures.
+Wireless sensors are battery-powered and can operate for up to 5 years.
+One gateway collects data from up to 250 sensors within 150 m and includes buffer memory to prevent data loss during temporary Internet outages.

 Hardware used in this solution